 - Miller v.
 Security Life of Denver Ins.
 Co., No. C-11-1175-PJH (N.D.
 Cal.
 Dec.
 14, 2011): Obtained dismissal of third-party claims against insurer.

 - Blackwell v.
 Great American Life Ins.
 Co., 620 F. Supp.
 2d 1289 (N.D.
 Ala.
 2009): Cited in Wright & Miller's Federal Practice and Procedure for discussion of amount-in-controversy requirement for federal jurisdiction.

 - Phillips v.
 American Int'l Group, 498 F. Supp.
 2d 1227 (S.D.N.Y.
 2007): Motion to Dismiss granted in full on behalf of annuity issuer against claims of putative nationwide class alleging claims for fraud and suppression related to the pricing and sale of fixed annuities.

 - Delaney v.
 American Express Co., 2007 WL 1420766 (D. N.J.
 May 11, 2007): Motion to Dismiss granted in full on behalf of annuity issuer against claims of putative nationwide class alleging claims for fraud and suppression related to the pricing and sale of fixed annuities.

 - Currently representing insurers in courts across the country in defending against sales practices claims, as well as prosecuting and defending cases involving purported STOLI and rebating transactions.

-- The Best Lawyers in America© for Litigation: Insurance, Commercial Litigation, and Mass Tort Litigation/Class Actions: Defendants (2021-present), Litigation: Mergers and Acquisitions (2023)
+- The Best Lawyers in America© for Litigation: Insurance, Commercial Litigation, and Mass Tort Litigation/Class Actions: Defendants (2021-present), Litigation: Mergers and Acquisitions (2023-present)

 - Mid-South Super Lawyers for Business Litigation (2016-present)